mgoldenbe/search-framework/mainpage.md

 ### Communication through reference to algorithm {#s-communication}
 Each class implementing a policy of a search algorithm has a constructor that accepts an algorithm reference argument and stores this reference for future use.
 This way, function members of the policies have an empty parameter list, but can call the services provided by the algorithm.
 Consequently, policy classes are templates, where the template parameter is the class implementing the search algorithm.

 This design provides an easy way of communication between policies as well.
-The algorithm can support this communication by providing policy services that return references to a policy classes.
+The algorithm can support this communication by providing policy services that return references to policy classes.

 ### CRTP to enable initialization of policy classes in the abstract base algorithms {#s-base-crtp}
 Using policy-based design in conjunction with abstract base algorithms as described above presents the following problem.
 Some policies are present in many algorithms.
 For example, many algorithms might have a policy for evaluating the stopping condition and maintaining the relevant data.
 When we factor out abstract base algorithms, these common policies become policies of the base algorithm.
-However, we would like these policies to have access to all the policy services provided by the actual algorithms.
+However, we would like these policies to have access to all the policy services provided by the actual (non-abstract) algorithms.
 Hence, the template classes implementing these policies need to be instantiated with the concrete algorithm's type, not the base algorithm's one.

 To solve this problem, we use the *Curiously Recurring Template Pattern* (CRTP), whereby the abstract base algorithm has a template parameter specifying the concrete algorithm.
-Describing this technique is beyond this short document.
-The reader is referred to the [Wikipedia article](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) for details.
-I also used [this](http://stackoverflow.com/a/35436437/2725810) and [this](http://stackoverflow.com/a/5534818/2725810) posts for further clarifications.
+Describing this technique is beyond the scope of this short document.
+The reader is referred to the [Wikipedia article](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) for details. <!--I also used [this](http://stackoverflow.com/a/35436437/2725810) and [this](http://stackoverflow.com/a/5534818/2725810) posts for further clarifications.-->

 ### Compile-time checks to avoid unneeded branching {#s-branching}
 It is known that branching precludes significant compiler optimizations, so that avoiding unnecessary branching in implementations of search algorithms is an important efficiency concern.